 Guerrilla patching, also known as monkey patching, is a way to dynamically modify a module or class at run-time to extend or subvert their processing logic and/or attributes.
 It can be a dangerous practice because once “patched” any other modules or classes that use the modified class or module may unwittingly be using code that does not do what is expected, which could cause unexpected results..

-Python Enhancement Proposals (PEP) 551 and 578 address issues involved with calling the default entry point and recommends language enhancements to provide better protection.
-They also provide guidance to eliminate the default behaviour.
+The Python Enhancement Proposal (PEP) 578 addresses issues with audit hooks as using them can alter the behaviour of runtime calls.
+It also provides guidance to eliminate the default behaviour.

 6.48.2 Guidance to language users